UtkarshGupta01/Anime-Sage/README.md

-Anime Sage (A Web based Anime recommender system)
+# Anime Sage

+A Flask based Anime recommender web application using the concept of Machine Learning.

-Steps to run the project:-
+## Steps to run the project:-

-Step 1 : Run the file
+Step 1 : Run the file `Anime_recommender.py` to read , clean and train the dataset and create modals.

+Step 2 : Run the file `app.py` and enjoy

+(PS: Install all the necessary python libraries required to run the files.)